Aviation Tours

 Itinerary

-We depart from Brisbane, heading southwest to Lightning Ridge for our first look at opal country.
+We depart, heading southwest to Lightning Ridge for our first look at opal country.
 Lightning Ridge is the home of the rare and most valued type, the Black Opal.

 Black Opals differ from other opals, as their colours are accentuated on a dark background.

-You will have the opportunity to visit the Lightning Ridge Bottle House and Museum, Historic Three Mile Flat Miners’ Settlement, Amigo’s Castle, and even view an opal-cutting demonstration while enjoying scones with jam and cream for morning tea.
+You will have the opportunity to visit the Lightning Ridge Bottle House and Museum, Historic Three Mile Flat Miners’ Settlement, Amigo’s Castle, John Murray Art Gallery, and even view an opal-cutting demonstration while enjoying scones with jam and cream for morning tea.

 After breakfast, you can learn more about the incredible history of Broken Hill.
-Take a bus tour around town and visit the old Power Station, and the ‘Line of Lode Miners Memorial’ where 700+ men had died since mining started back in the 1800’s.
+Our local guide will take you on a bus tour around town and visit the old Power Station, and the ‘Line of Lode Miners Memorial’ where 700+ men had died since mining started back in the 1800’s.
 You will also have the opportunity to visit the Pro Hart Art Gallery, and the ‘The Big Picture’, the world’s largest acrylic painting on canvas painted by a single artist.

 After Morning Tea, we will be travelling by road to the famous town of Silverton.
 This town has the setting of an outback ghost town, which is contrast to the once-busy mining town of long ago.
 Many movies have been filmed here, including: Mad Max, A Town like Alice, and Dirty Deeds, and has been ‘home’ to famous Aussie actors such as Mel Gibson, Guy Pearce, and Bryan Brown – although only for a short time!